 Beaches in Korea | Busan Beaches

-There are 7 public beaches spread across the city of Busan on the souther eastern coast of Korea.
-During summer, these beaches are fully staffed with lifeguards and equipped with facilities like shower and changing rooms for your convenience.
+There are 7 public beaches spread across the city of Busan on the south eastern coast of Korea.
+During summer, these Korean beaches are fully staffed with lifeguards and equipped with facilities like shower and changing rooms for your convenience.

 Haeundae Beach | 해운대 해수욕장